tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 ## Output
 The goal of this section is to create:
-* A Resource called `PagerDuty API for Incident Central`.
-This will be a reusable way to call the PagerDuty API that you set up in Step 1.
-* A Resource called `Slack API for Incident Central`.
-This will be a reusable way to call the Slack API that you set up in Step 2.
-* A Resource called `Incident Database`.
-This will be a reusable way to query the database that you set up in Step 3.
+* A Resource called `Snowflake DB`.
+This will be a reusable way to hit the Snowflake database that you set up in Step 1.

 Note: The names here are important!
 The app code we provide expects the Resources to have these names.
 (You can choose to rename them, after you've finished setting everything up.)

-## Step 4.1 - Create the "PagerDuty API for Incident Central" Resource
+## Step 3.1 - Create the "PagerDuty API for Incident Central" Resource
 1. On the Resources page (`/resources`) in Retool, click "Create New" in the upper right.
 2. Select the "REST API" resource type.
 3. Fill out the resource information as follows: